Using known zeta-series to derive the Dancs-He series for $\,\ln{2}\,$ and $\,\zeta{(2\,n+1)}$

 \end{resume}

-\begin{abstr} In a recent work, Dancs and He found new ``Euler-type'' formulas for $\,\ln{2}\,$ and $\,\zeta{(2\,n+1)}$, $\,n\,$ being a positive integer, each containing a series that apparently can not be evaluated in closed form, distinctly from $\,\zeta{(2\,n)}$, for which the Euler's formula applies showing that the even zeta-values are rational multiples of even powers of $\,\pi$.
-There, however, the formulas are derived through certain series manipulations, by following Tsumura's strategy, which makes it \emph{curious} --- in the words of those authors themselves --- the appearance of the numbers $\,\ln{2}\,$ and $\,\zeta{(2\,n+1)}$.
-In this short paper, I show how some known zeta-series can be used to derive the Dancs-He series in a more straightforward manner.
+\begin{abstr} In a recent work, Dancs and He found new `Euler-type' formulas for $\,\ln{2}\,$ and $\,\zeta{(2\,n+1)}$, $\,n\,$ being a positive integer, each containing a series that apparently can not be evaluated in closed form, distinctly from $\,\zeta{(2\,n)}$, for which the Euler's formula allows us to write it as a rational multiple of $\,\pi^{2n}$.
+There in that work, however, the formulas are derived through certain series manipulations, by following Tsumura's strategy, which makes it \emph{curious} --- in the words of those authors themselves --- the appearance of the numbers $\,\ln{2}\,$ and $\,\zeta{(2\,n+1)}$.
+In this short paper, I show how some known zeta-series can be used to derive the Dancs-He series in an alternative manner.

 \end{abstr}

 \textbf{Keywords:} Riemann zeta function, Euler's formula, Zeta-series.

 \textbf{MSC:} 11M06, 11Y35, 41A30, 65D15.